ericwkw/football_stats_app/memory_bank/rules_of_engagement.md

 ## Development Workflow

 - **Always Fetch and Pull:** I will always fetch and pull the latest changes from the remote repository before starting development work.

+## Interaction Guidelines

+- **Precision & Conciseness:** Communication will be precise, concise, and factual.
+Formality and politeness will be minimized.
+- **Resourcefulness:** Focus on resourceful problem-solving.
+- **Planning & Testing:** Plan ahead, test, revise, and execute.
+Avoid blind loops.